Klipsch T5 True Wireless vs. Apple AirPods: Battle of the Premium Buds | Digital Trends

-With its original AirPod model, Apple was one of the first companies to make a pair of true wireless earbuds worth buying, but in the years since, there have been a bunch of notable audio companies hot on the Silicon Valley giant’s heels.
+With its original AirPods, Apple was one of the first companies to make a pair of totally wireless earbuds worth buying.
+But in the years since, there have been a bunch of notable audio companies hot on the Cupertino giant’s heels.

-The latest contender is legendary American audio brand Klipsch, whose T5 True Wireless offer an array of cutting-edge tech and beautiful design that does well to compete with the best-selling AirPods.
+The latest contender is iconic American audio brand Klipsch, whose T5 True Wireless earbuds offer an array of cutting-edge tech and beautiful design that allow them to stand up tall to the best-selling AirPods.
 So which pair of earbuds is better?
 Let’s find out.

 Design and fit